Airtune/banano-nft-crawler/README.md

 * Support asset caching and continuing from the cache instead of tracing all the way from the mint block every time.
 * Add usage examples

+# Naming conventions

+From the Nano RPC, the account field is the recipient for send blocks.

+For the banano-nft-crawler lib, in an IAssetBlock, the `account` field is used mark which account to mark which account to continue crawling in.

+`owner` and `account` has different values in a `send#atomic_swap` block.
+The seller is the `owner` of the NFT until the buyer `account` sends the payment.

 # See also

 These crawlers are extracted from: